ietf-wg-webtrans/webtrans-wg-materials/charter.md

 or protocol extensions in order to support the development of the W3C WebTransport API <https://wicg.github.io/web-transport>.

-These protocols will support:
-  * Reliable bidirectional and unidirectional communication that provides greater efficiency than Websockets (e.g. removal of head-of-line blocking).
-  * Unreliable datagram communication, functionality not available in Websockets.
-  * Origin checks to allow supporting the Web's origin-based security model.

-The WebTransport working group will define a protocol or set of protocols that fits these requirements.
-Multiple protocols might be required to support different usage scenarios, such as multiplexing with HTTP/3 or networks where UDP is blocked.
+The WebTransport working group will define a protocol or suite of protocols that support a range of simple communication methods.
+These must include unreliable messages (that might be limited by the path MTU), reliable messages, and ordered streams of reliable messages.
+Attention will be paid to performance of the protocol, in particular protocol overheads and the potential for head-of-line blocking; its ability to be deployed and used reliably under different network conditions; and the ability to integrate protocol use into the Web security model.

 The group will pay attention to security issues arising from the above scenarios so as to ensure against creation of new